 Abstract: This paper examines the geographies of how young people, aged 11–25, in the Greek, Jewish and Palestinian diasporas in the Midlands region of England articulate notions of formal and informal politics.
 In doing so, it connects work on diasporic politics with work on the geographies of diaspora, young people's politics, and, in particular, diasporic youth politics.
 The paper discusses how young people have views on politics and on being political but feel that they struggle to have their voices heard by those in positions of power.
 At the same time, it paints a picture of how these participants articulate such feelings of politics in complex, multi-scalar, multi-directional ways.
 In doing so, they are potentially creating new spaces to feel and be political.
 The paper therefore stresses that it is important that diasporic politics takes into account the views of young people and that assumptions should not be made as to where such politics are located.

-Topics: Main Topic: Other, Jewish Community, Jewish Organisations, Strategic Planning, Policy, Demography, Haredi / Strictly Orthodox Jews, Care and Welfare, Health, Children, Poverty, Housing, Elderly Care, Age and Generational Issues, Youth: Jewish
+Topics: Main Topic: Other, Jewish Community, Jewish Organisations, Strategic Planning, Policy, Demography, Denominations: Haredi / Strictly Orthodox, Care and Welfare, Health, Poverty and Deprivation, Housing, Care and Welfare: Care for the Elderly, Age and Generational Issues, Youth: Jewish, Children and Childhood: Jewish, Fertility and Birth

 Abstract: At 28,075 Jewish people, Greater Manchester recorded the largest Jewish population in the UK